 “A week ago Nnam took a month off work and sent her sons, Lumumba and Sankara, to her parents in Uganda for Kayita’s last funeral rites.
 That is why she is naked.
 Being naked, alone with silence in the house, is therapy.
 Now Nnam understands why when people lose their minds the first impulse is to strip naked.
 Clothes are constricting but you don’t realize until you have walked naked in your house all day, every day for a week.”

 Let’s Tell This Story Properly is a short story written by Jennifer Makumbi, an Ugandan novelist.
-This story was published in 2014, went on to be shortlisted for the 2014 Commonwealth Short Story Prize.
+This story was published in 2014 and went on to be shortlisted for the 2014 Commonwealth Short Story Prize.
 It became Regional Winner, Africa region.

 This short story centers grief, deception, death, life of Ugandans in the diaspora and family dynamics.